AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_DOCS_AND_SNAPSHOTS.md

    - System prompts and saved snapshots in ChatGPT are important, but they can drift.
    - Treat them as a layer on top of the contract and docs, not as a replacement for them.

-When there is a conflict, believe the current code, contract, and docs on the main branch of this repo, not old prompts or memories from prior chats.
+When there is a conflict, believe the current code, contract, and docs on the default branch of this repo after merges, not old prompts or memories from prior chats, and never override the contract or docs just because a snapshot suggests older behavior.

 Meta tools when you are unsure: